Mission & History

 Defining impact entrepreneurship as "social entrepreneurship 2.0," and declaring that change-makers needed to be as focused on collaboratively building a supportive business paradigm and ecosystem that can hold mission-driven businesses as they are on building the businesses themselves, Impact Entrepreneur was launched as the first international network of "systems-minded" entrepreneurs, investors, scholars and students of social and environmental innovation.

-Working alone in my home office tucked up against the forests of the Berkshire Hills, I used the young LinkedIn platform to build the network, establishing a group and publishing articles on impact entrepreneurship and impact investing.
+Working from my home office tucked up against the forests of the Berkshire Hills, I used the young LinkedIn platform to build the network, establishing a group and publishing articles on impact entrepreneurship and impact investing.
 The pieces found a growing readership.
 Gradually, impact entrepreneurship as a concept began to take hold and interview and speaking requests followed.
 Colleges and universities became interested in IE.

-As the Network grew into the thousands, and our now award-winning LinkedIn group became one of the "go-to" places for cutting-edge thinking and networking in the rapidly emerging impact space, I heard from increasing numbers of entrepreneurs and investors who had business development needs.
+As the Network grew into the thousands, and our now award-winning LinkedIn group became one of the go-to places for cutting-edge thinking and networking in the rapidly emerging impact space, I heard from increasing numbers of entrepreneurs and investors who had business development needs.
 In 2015, Impact Entrepreneur's consulting arm was launched to leverage the vast Network and our knowledge of impact enterprise and investing to assist some of the most remarkable of these impact initiatives in fundraising, market expansion, publicity and other areas.

 In 2016, we launched the Impact Entrepreneur Center so we could expand the ways we serve our global community, as well as to establish a year-round gathering place for impact entrepreneurs, investors and scholars in the U.S. northeast corridor, including those in Boston and New York.
 As a think tank, the Center has been developing innovative models for "regional impact economy," and has advanced "place-based" tools, such as the "public benefit enterprise zone."
-This past September, we launched an anchor program series, XVii, which focuses on innovations and investment that advance the Sustainable Development Goals, with a thought leadership summit on SDG 2 (Sustainable Food and Agriculture).
+In September 2017, we launched an anchor program series, XVii, which focuses on innovations and investment that advance the Sustainable Development Goals, with a thought leadership summit on SDG 2 (Sustainable Food and Agriculture).

-We have been asked to present this work in a variety of forums, including at Opal and Ivy Family Office Conferences and the Sustainatopia Impact Investing Conference, as well as at colleges and universities like MIT, Middlebury, UMass, Brown, NYU and, most recently, at the University of Vermont's Sustainable Innovation MBA Program, where I recently accepted an invitation to join the Advisory Board.
+We have been asked to present this work in a variety of forums, including at Opal and Ivy Family Office Conferences and the Sustainatopia Impact Investing Conference, as well as at colleges and universities like MIT, Middlebury, UMass, Brown, NYU and, most recently, at the University of Vermont's Sustainable Innovation MBA Program, where I accepted an invitation to join the Advisory Board.

 Most exciting of all, we have found that increasing numbers of people around the world have begun calling themselves "impact entrepreneurs" and the term is being widely used in media accounts of the space and increasingly at universities.